uviclibraries/genai-notebooklm/2-nblm-summarization.md

 ## Summarize Meeting Notes & Create Action Items
 We're going to summarize a transcription of a meeting held via Zoom for a fictitious "Makerspace Executive Weekly Meeting" in a new notebook:
-1. Create a new notebook:
+1. Download a Source Document & Create a new notebook:
+    - Download the meeting transcription document to use as training data for your notebook in this activity, and please make note of where your web browser is saving them (usually in your Downloads or Desktop folders): [Meeting Transcription](images/nblm-meeting-notes.pdf){:target="_blank"}
    - Click on the **NotebookLM logo** on the top left of the screen, which will take you out of the current notebook and to the main NotebookLM screen.
    - Click on the blue **Create new** button on the left side of the screen.
 You're in a new notebook now.
 <img src="images/nblm-new-notebook3.gif" style="width:800px;padding:10px;border: 1px solid #555;" alt="Try NotebookLM button"><br>
-2. Add the PDF of the meeting notes:
+3. Add the PDF of the meeting notes:
-   - Download the meeting transcription document to use as training data for your notebook in this activity, and please make note of where your web browser is saving them (usually in your Downloads or Desktop folders): [Meeting Transcription](images/nblm-meeting-notes.pdf){:target="_blank"}
    - Upload the Meeting document you downloaded by clicking on the blue **choose file** link in the middle of the page, then **navigate** to where you just downloaded the document, **select the document** and **open it**.
-3. Ask NotebookLM for a summary:
+4. Ask NotebookLM for a summary:
    - In the chat area type: ```Summarize the meeting transcript into a summary in bullet point form.```
      - How do the meeting notes look?
 Do they look like an accurate summary of the meeting?
    - Maybe you want more details, so type this in the chat: ```Give me more details.```